MattechLab/monalisa/docs/rst/7-1ThermodynInfo.rst

 This means that the initial energy investment :math:`E \left(GT\right) + E \left(\mathcal{N}\right)`
 becomes valuable for sufficiently many reconstructions.

-We will call :math:`\langle E \rangle` the average energy consumption of the non AI alrogithm so that
+We will call :math:`\langle E \rangle` the average energy consumption of the non AI algorithm so that

 .. math ::